mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Trade also invites piracy and raiders.
 For any colony that insists on trading with the Pirians, it is advisable that a military presence is established ahead of time.
-Some partake in ‘pilgrimage trade’, where a ship makes four or more jumps in order to trade before returning.
+Some partake in 'pilgrimage trade', where a ship makes four or more jumps in order to trade before returning.
 All colonists are warned extensively against making any expeditions rimward.
 There is nothing for a few jumps in that direction but there are horror stories about a species